-When you have enrolled in summer courses and completed a Financial Aid Summer Application, your eligibility for any remaining Pell Grant will be evaluated.
+When you have enrolled in summer courses, your eligibility for a summer Pell Grant will be evaluated and you will be notified via email.

 Yearly Maximum Loan Amount

 The yearly maximum loan amount for the Federal Subsidized and Unsubsidized Loan is intended to cover fall, spring and summer terms.
 If the maximum (determined by grade level) has been received over fall and spring semesters, you will not be eligible to borrow additional funds for the summer.
 The following fall semester in the next financial aid year would be the next term that loan funds would be available.
 You are encouraged to request less for the academic year or save funds if you plan to enroll for summer term.